A simple and straight to the point answer is an

 One Thing to take note of is that, both CV and résumé include the person's name, contact information, education, work experience and relevant work-related skills.

-You probably may wonder why lots of people do not even get shortlisted for a job test or interview... a reason not farfetched I would say, taking CV to be a resume.
+may wonder why lots of people do not even get shortlisted for a job test or interview... a reason not farfetched I would say, taking CV to be a resume.

 I hope these have been helpful to someone out there, and i want to thank you for dropping by my blog.
 Please don't forget to leave your comment at the end of the page.